jsavage/tweb-config/README.md

 tweb-config - ALPHA
 ===========

 `tweb-config` is a shell script to get started with TiddlyWeb on Ubuntu.

-This raspberry_pi version of the script is under heavy development, and may change quite a lot.
-I try to push versions, that I've tested.
+It is based on code by pmario for the raspberry_pi.
+Neither version of the script are stable as both are under development.

+So far, that is without any changes, this script runs ok but some of the individual steps have to be done manually outside the script.
+My aim in forking this is to use this script as a knowledge base of tiddlyweb managament commands, to make it easier to recreate my tiddlyweb applications when not if the need arises.

 -------The following applies to the mainline Raspberry_pi version If you find a bug, create an [issue](https://github.com/pmario/tweb-config/issues) at github or at the [TiddlyWeb](https://groups.google.com/forum/?hl=en&fromgroups#!forum/tiddlyweb). discussion group.
 Suggestions and pull requests are very welcome!